snimu/typing-exe/README.md

 ## pc.annotations.Hooks

-Hook functions to your parameters that modify them or raise exceptions before the actual function even starts.
+Hook functions to your parameters to modify them or raise exceptions before the actual function even starts.

-### Construction of Hooks
+### Hooks: Construction

 This works similar to [pc.annotations.Checks](#pcannotationschecks), except that its check-functions work differently.

-The first item in the brackets can again be a type or a callable, but the callables are now assumed to work
+The first item in the brackets can again be a type or a callable and the rest are callables, but the callables are now assumed to work differently:
-differently:

 - They take four arguments in the following order:
-  1. **fct**: the function that was decorated by [@pc.hints.enforce](#pchintsenforce).
+  1. **fct**: the function that was decorated by [@pc.hints.enforce](#pchintsenforce)
-  2. **parameter**: the value of the parameter that is annotated.
+  2. **parameter**: the value of the parameter that is annotated
-  3. **parameter_name**: the name of that parameter.
+  3. **parameter_name**: the name of that parameter
-  4. **typehint**: the typehint.
+  4. **typehint**: the typehint
-- They return the parameter &ndash; however modified.
+- They return the parameter (as modified by the hook)
+- If there are multiple hooks, they will be executed in the order in which they were given to `Hooks`.
+Each hook then executes on the output of the previous hook.

-### Example 1 of Hooks
+### Hooks: Example 1

 ```python
 import torch